unlaunch/documentation/_docs/sdks/java-sdk.md

 1. You'll need an Unlaunch account.
 Register for a free account at: [https://app.unlaunch.io/signup](https://app.unlaunch.io/signup)
 2. You have created an Unlaunch feature flag and enabled it.
 You also know the [Server SDK key](sdk-keys).
 If you haven't already, please see our [Getting Started](../getting-started) tutorial.
-3. (Optional) Understand the difference between [cient-side and server-side SDKs](client-vs-server-side-sdks).
+3. (Optional) Understand the difference between [client-side and server-side SDKs](client-vs-server-side-sdks).
 This SDK is server-side and optimized for applications that run on the cloud such as web servers, backend services, etc.

 ## Import the SDK Library